bolt/bolt-extension-rssfeed/readme.md

 RSS Feed
 ========

-Creates a sitewide and contenttype specific feeds for your Bolt site.
+Creates sitewide and/or contenttype specific feeds for your Bolt site.

 Depending on your set up in the extension's config.yml you can access RSS feeds either by sitewide or contenttype specific URLs